Ohio Wesleyan University: Traditions

 Many Ohio Wesleyan traditions originate from its early years.
 Monnett Weekend, beginning in 1896, welcomes female alumni, parents, and friends of the university.
 Events include a "People's Parade" with clowns, banners and marching, faculty lectures, Maypole dancing, Choral Arts Society, and an all-campus carnival.
 It started as a girls' athletic fête held at the Monnett Athletic Club for Mothers Day.
 All events were held at the Monnett Campus, where female students danced around the Maypole, while men were barred.
 The men, in turn, developed their own tradition: they arrived at Monnett Campus early in the morning, and concealed themselves in trees to watch the festivities, discreetly.

 In 1884, Ohio Wesleyan held its first Mock Convention, which has recurred in every United States presidential election year since 1920.
 Its purpose is to inform participants, students, faculty staff, and Ohio residents about the presidential nominating convention, presidential candidate, and key issues in the upcoming election.

 Beginning in the 1920s, all freshmen were required to wear "dinks", red caps with black brims and a black W on the front.
-Disobedient students who refused to wear the "dink" were tossed into the Sulphur Spring (see later reference).
 This tradition ended in the 1960s.
 The freshman class of 1957 wore dinks for half the first semester.

 Ohio Wesleyan's Homecoming takes place in early October, while the Ohio Wesleyan football team plays one of its traditional rivals.
-New events, such as a bonfire and a five kilometer run, have been added from as recently as 2004.